enarjord/passivbot/docs/live.md

 ## Controlling the bot

-While the bot is running, you can use Telegram to control the bot.
-This includes getting information on the results, open trades as well as pausing the bot, and much more.
-You can read more on how to set up [Telegram here](telegram.md).

-It is possible to control the bot using the following CLI options:

 It is possible to control the bot using the following CLI options:

 - `-lm LONG_MODE` (or `-sm SHORT_MODE` for shorts): specify one of the following modes: [n (normal), m (manual), gs (graceful_stop), p (panic), t (tp_only)]